 Sometimes a baby’s latch can “look” good but the mother complains of severe discomfort or one or both of her nipples are sore and damaged.
 If there is pain, something is not quite right whatever the latch looks like.
 Variations in the particular anatomy of mother or baby can sometimes make it harder to get comfortable.
 In these cases, an assessment by an IBCLC lactation consultant can be really helpful.
 Challenges can include:

-• Nipple size and shape.
+- Nipple size and shape.
 Nipples come in many shapes and sizes and a mother can have two very differently shaped nipples.
 Very large, flat, inverted or unusually shaped nipples can sometimes rub in an infants mouth despite paying careful attention to positioning and attachment.
 See Breastfeeding With Inverted Nipples and Flat Nipples for help with flatter nipples and ask your breastfeeding specialist to assist with finding the best position for you and your baby.
-In some situations nipple shields may be helpful (silicone nipple covers with holes for milk to flow).
-Dimpled or folded nipples may tend to trap moisture after a feed and become sore, but patting them dry after a feed can avoid this.
+In some situations nipple shields (silicone nipple covers with holes for milk to flow) may be helpful.
+Dimpled or folded nipples may tend to trap moisture after a feed and become sore; patting them dry after a feed can avoid this.

-• Large breasts.
-A larger cup size can sometimes make positioning more challenging see Breastfeeding With Large Breasts for more ideas.
+- Large breasts.
+A larger cup size can sometimes make positioning more challenging see Breastfeeding With Large Breasts.

 #3 Variations in anatomy (baby)

 Just as mothers are all different, so are babies.
-Examples of variations in anatomy that could be causes of sore nipples include:
+Examples of variations in anatomy that could affect positioning and be causes of sore nipples include:

 Small mouth